syahrillramadhan/syahrillramadhan/README.md

 - 👋 Hi, I’m @syahrillramadhan
-- 👀 I’m interested in Quality Assurance Engineer
+- 👀 I’m interested in Quality Assurance Engineer and Front End Developer
 - 🌱 I’m currently learning Katalon, Selenium and Cypress using javascript
 - 📫 How to reach me syahrill.ramadhan02@gmail.com